-This will be posted electronically prior to our first class.
+This will be posted electronically in the first week of classes.
 Students must review the schedule carefully and make sure that readings are completed ahead of the lecture or tutorial where the material will be discussed.

 Use of Electronic Devices: